Data-Driven Optimal Control of Affine Systems: A Linear Programming Perspective: Willems' Fundamental Lemma for Affine Systems

-Theorem \ref{fundamental lemma for affine sys}(i) provides an additional insight: the trajectory of a controllable affine system with a persistently exciting input of order $n+2$ can not be contained in any affine subspace of $\mathbb{R}^n$ parallel to $\bm{e}_i^\intercal x = 0$, $i=1,\ldots,n$, where $\bm{e}_i$ are unit vectors (see Fig. \ref{Fig.affinesubspace}).
-The same consideration holds for linear systems by considering Theorem \ref{fundamental lemma for affine sys}(i) with $c=0$.
+Theorem \ref{fundamental lemma for affine sys}(i) provides an additional insight: the trajectory of a controllable affine system with a persistently exciting input of order $n+2$ can not be contained in any affine subspace of $\mathbb{R}^n$ orthogonal to a unit vector (see Fig. \ref{Fig.affinesubspace}).
+The same consideration is valid for linear systems by considering Theorem \ref{fundamental lemma for affine sys}(i) with $c=0$.

 Lastly, we comment on the use of $W$, which originates from the relaxation of the constraints in \eqref{alternativeLPQfunctions}.
 Its design is independent from the collected data and, as mentioned in \cite{GoranADP} in deterministic settings, it can be used offline to generate new constraints associated with the same $(x,u)$ pairs but different $w$.
 For the first time, in the present paper, we provide a design condition on $W$ via \eqref{rank condition} and establish that it must be selected to be independent from the observed state-input trajectories.